shwezhu/shwezhu.github.io/content/post/database/mongodb/000-mongodb-docs-golang.md

 ## Read Operation

 To match a subset of documents, specify a **query filter**.
 In a query filter, you can match fields with [literal values](https://www.mongodb.com/docs/drivers/go/current/fundamentals/crud/read-operations/query-document/#std-label-golang-literal-values) or with [query operators](https://www.mongodb.com/docs/drivers/go/current/fundamentals/crud/read-operations/query-document/#std-label-golang-query-operators).
+When you don't know which method you should use, you can go to the [mongo driver go API](https://pkg.go.dev/go.mongodb.org/mongo-driver/mongo@v1.15.0#Collection) to check how to use them.

 ### `*mongo.Cursor`